ChaosDAO-org/InternalGov-2.0/README.md

 ### Objectives
 - [X] Initial creation
-- [X] Automatically create tags for threads based on Origin of referendum. `[SmallTipper, Root, MediumSpender, BigSpender,  WhitelistedCaller, AuctionAdmin, Treasurer]`
+- [X] Automatically create tags for threads based on origin of referendum. `[SmallTipper, Root, MediumSpender, BigSpender,  WhitelistedCaller, AuctionAdmin, Treasurer]`
-- [ ] Run for 1 - 2 weeks (starting 13/02/2023), resolve any issues.
+- [X] Run for 1 - 2 weeks (starting 13/02/2023), resolve any issues.
 Push to git.
+- [X] Limit who can vote by role (optional)
+- [X] Replace the old emoji system with interactive buttons
-- [ ] Auto archive a thread using onchain data
+- [ ] Auto archive/lock a thread depending on when the proposal ends
-- [ ] Only allow a specific role to vote
+- [ ] Generate extrinsic for proxy account
-- [ ] A setting to anonymize votes by recording who votes what locally and using onchain data of when a referendum ends to show the results at the end of the thread
 - [ ] Requests